 Also, not leaving a review means you miss a chance to protect future hosts by being honest.
 Think of it as your contribution to a safer, more transparent hosting community.

 Your review isn’t just feedback.
 It’s a reference for every other host who might consider accepting the same guest.
-That’s why it’s important to cover the things that actually matter in short-term rentals for homeowners, including how guests treat your must-have amenities.
+That's why it's important to cover the things that actually matter in short-term rentals for homeowners.
+House amenities and property features require proper guest care and respect.

 Guests who leave your property clean save you time, money, and hassle with turnovers.
 Messy guests can delay cleaners and cost you the next booking.